rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 platformer, where players can also build their own levels and share them with others.

-Currently a prototype of the game is in development.
+Currently, a prototype of the game is in development.
 The game is written with the [Bevy game engine][bevy] and the [Rapier physics engine][rapier] and is compiled to WebAssembly.
 The prototype is still very basic, but you can already place and remove blocks and have a feeling about the physics recreation of the original games.

-In the past months there also has been the SHRM token launch and a [token airdrop][shrm-airdrop] for NEAR early adopters.
+In the past months, there also has been the SHRM token launch and a [token airdrop][shrm-airdrop] for NEAR early adopters.
 The [Shroom Kingdom DAO][shrm-dao] is looking for people, who want to become involved and get paid with their very own token.